Codeup-Mirzakhani-Group1-NLP-Project/Codeup-Mirzakhani-GitHub-Scrape-NLP-Project/README.md

 # Acquire

-* ```zillow``` data from Codeup SQL database was used for this project.
-* The data was initially pulled on 15-NOV-2022.
-* The initial DataFrame contained 52,441 records with 69 features
-    (69 columns and 52,441 rows) before cleaning & preparation.
+* We scraped our data from github.com using Beautiful Soup.
+* we grabbed the link of space themed repos where the main coding language was either Python, C#, Java or Javasript on the first 100 pages of github.
-* Each row represents a Single Family Property record with a Tax Asessment date within 2017.
+* Each row represents a readme file from a different project repository.
-* Each column represents a feature provided by Zillow or an informational element about the Property.
+* Each column represents a feature created to try and predict the primary coding languge used.

 # Prepare

 **Prepare Actions:**

-* **Whitespace:** Removed 52,441 Whitespace characters.
-* **REFORMAT:** Reformatted 13 columns containing 596,382 NaN entries to 0.
-* **CONVERT dtypes:** Convert dtypes to accurately reflect data contained within Feature.
-* **FEATURE ENGINEER:** Use Yearbuilt to create Age Feature, Drop yearbuilt for redundancy; create Feature to show ratio of Bathrooms to Bedrooms.
-* **fips CONVERSION:** Use fips master list to convert fips to county and state, Drop state for redundancy.
-* **PIVOT:** Pivot the resulting county column from fips conversion to 3 catagorical features.
-* **DROP:** Dropped 27 Columns unecessary to data prediction (ie.. index and redundant features).
-* **REPLACE:** Replaced conditional values in 2 columns to transform into categorical features.
+* **NULLS:** There were no null values all repositories contained a readme for us to reference
+* **FEATURE ENGINEER:** Use exploration with bag of words to create new  categorical features from polarizing words.    create columns with 'clean' text ,'lemmatized' text , and columns containing the lengths of them as well.
+We also created a column that we filled with the sentiment score of the text in the readme.
+* **DROP:** All Data acquired was used.
 * **RENAME:** Columns for Human readability.
-* **REORDER:** Rearange order of columns for human readability.
+* **REORDER:** Rearange order of columns for convenient manipulation.
 * **DROP 2:** Drop Location Reference Columns unsuitable for use with ML without categorical translation.
-* **CACHE:** Write cleaned DataFrame into a new csv file ('zillow_2017_cleaned.csv').
 * **ENCODED:** No encoding required.
 * **MELT:** No melts needed.

 # Summary of Data Cleansing
-* Cleaning the data resulted in less than 10% overall record loss

-* DROP NaN COLUMNS: 39 features each containing over 30% NaN were dropped; resulting in no record loss.
-*    DROP NaN ROWS: 1,768 records containing NaN across 13 features were dropped; resulting in only 3% record loss.
-*         OUTLIERS: Aproximately 3,000 outliers were filtered out in an attempt to more accurately align with realistic expectations of a Single Family Residence; resulting in less than a 6% decrease in overall records.
-*           IMPUTE: No data was imputed
+* Luckily all of our data was usable so we had 0 nulls or drops.

 * logerror: The original logerreror prediction data was pulled over and prepared with this DataFrame for later comparison in order to meet the requirement of improving the original model.